 Illusion Poster Assignment

-Possible subjects/topics for your advertising or promotional poster include, but are not limited to the following:
+Examples of possible subjects/topics for your poster include, but are not limited to the following:

 - a magician